CloudLabsAI-Azure/Azure-Well-Architected-Framework/05-Exercise-5-Security.md

 **Exploring Secure Score**

-1. Type **Microsoft Defender** in the search box located on the top of the Azure Portal page and click on **Microsoft Defender for Cloud** to open it.
+1. Type **Microsoft Defender** in the search box located at the top of the Azure Portal page and click on **Microsoft Defender for Cloud** to open it.

    ![](./media/ex5-task5-01.png)